-The Standard edition is our entry-level commercial offering.
-It has a range of features for customers who want a robust and high performing virtualization platform, but don’t require the premium features of Enterprise Edition.
+The Standard Edition is our entry-level commercial offering.
+It has a range of features for customers who want a robust and high performing virtualization platform, but don’t require the premium features of Premium Edition.
 Meanwhile, they still want to benefit from the assurance of comprehensive Citrix Support and Maintenance.

-The Enterprise edition is our premium offering, optimized for desktop, server, and cloud workloads.
-In addition to the features available in the Standard edition, the Enterprise Edition offers the following features:
+The Premium Edition is our premium offering, optimized for desktop, server, and cloud workloads.
+In addition to the features available in the Standard Edition, the Premium Edition offers the following features:

 - Automated Windows VM driver updates